 It’s always hard to hear that a person has passed away from cancer.
 It’s a horrible disease that can completely change a person’s life as well as their families, causing deep pain and enormous stress.
-With Senator John McCain’s passing from Glioblastoma Multiforme, it reminds me of what our family went through when my husband succumbed to the same illness.
+With Senator John McCain’s passing from Glioblastoma Multiforme, it reminds me of what our family went through when my husband succumbed to the same brain cancer.

 Glioblastoma Multiforme is the worst form of brain cancer a person can get.
 Very few people live through it and the average survival rate from diagnosis is 15-16 months.
 My husband made it for 9 months.
 The fact that Senator McCain, at 81 years old, survived for 14 months is amazing because it’s extremely aggressive.